 Building a $40K/Month Passive SaaS: What 'Zero Ongoing Work' Actually Means

 You've seen the posts: "I make $40K/month from my SaaS with zero ongoing work."
-Your first instinct is right—that's not the whole story.
-But here's what might surprise you: it's closer to truth than you think.
+Your first instinct is right -- that's not the whole story.
+But here's what might surprise you: with the right systems, building toward significant passive SaaS income is more achievable than ever.

 What "Passive" Actually Means in SaaS